-- Describe financial correlation risk and the areas in which it appears in finance. - Explain how correlation contributed to the global financial crisis of 2007-2009. - Describe the structure, uses, and payoffs of a correlation swap. - Estimate the impact of different correlations between assets in the trading book on the VaR capital charge. - Explain the role of correlation risk in market risk and credit risk. - Relate correlation risk to systemic and concentration risk.
+- Describe financial correlation risk and the areas in which it appears in finance. - Explain how correlation contributed to the global financial crisis of 2007-2009. - Describe how correlation impacts the price of quanto options as well as other multi-asset exotic options. - Describe the structure, uses, and payoffs of a correlation swap. - Estimate the impact of different correlations between assets in the trading book on the VaR capital charge. - Explain the role of correlation risk in market risk and credit risk. - Relate correlation risk to systemic and concentration risk.